ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - the commands have to be called in on the right device;
 - the commands require the right input;
-- since the telescope is a distributed system, most command calls are asynchronous and the test script has to synchronize with the devices;
+- since the telescope is a distributed system, most command calls are asynchronous and the test script has to synchronise with the devices;
-- in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronize on a desired transient or quiescent state
+- in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronise on a desired transient or quiescent state
-- very often, the operations implicitly involve devices that are part of different subsystems, so the synchronization may need to involve them all;
+- very often, the operations implicitly involve devices that are part of different subsystems, so the synchronisation may need to involve them all;
 - if something changes about the command (e.g., the name, the input, the expected events, the expected state of the devices), you may want to update only in one place and have all the dependencies as much explicit